 B2B franchise has two types:

-6 Advantages of B2B Franchise
+6 Advantages of Owning a B2B Franchise

 Even if there are benefits of owning a franchise business, the b2b franchise to be exact also comes with advantages that one should know.
 B2B may not that well-known, especially to franchising newbies.
 But, to get to know more, below is the list of its edges among the rest.